junglesta/wherenodoctor/_posts/2016-01-01-02-sicknesses-that-are-often-confused.md

 # [21](#page-21)
 {:.no_toc}

-# SICKNESSES THAT ARE OFTEN CONFUSED
+# SICKNESSES THAT ARE OFTEN CONFUSED or given the same name
-OR GIVEN THE SAME NAME

 Many of the common names people use for their sicknesses were first used long before anyone knew about germs or bacteria or the medicines that fight them.
 Different diseases that caused more or less similar problems-such as ‘high fever’ or ‘pain in the side’, were often given a single name.
 In many parts of the world, these common names are still used.